Slackadays/mini2EQ/README.md

 # mini2EQ

-**mini2EQ** is a cute little program that lets you convert a miniDSP calibration microphone's factory calibration file to an equalizer preset that you can import to your favorite software.
+**mini2EQ** is a cute little website and standalone program that let you convert a miniDSP calibration microphone's factory calibration file to an equalizer preset that you can import to your favorite software.

 ## The Problem